Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-promotions-create.md

     + Attributes
         + id (string, required) - {{value.id}}
-        + programId (string, optional) - Associate with and copy default values from the given Program.
+        + programId (string, optional) - Associate with and copy default values from the given Promotion Program.
         + customerId (string, optional) - Associate the Value with the given Customer.
 Cannot be set with `code`.
         + code (string, optional) - Associate the Value with the given code.
 Cannot be set with `customerId`.
         + currency (string, optional) - {{currency.code}} Required if `programId` is not set.